TIBCOSoftware/snappydata/docs/troubleshooting/member_startup_problems.md

 Use the "snappy-shell list-missing-disk-stores" command to see all disk stores that are being waited on by other members.
 ```

-The data store startup messages indicate that locator1 has "potentially new data" for the data dictionary.
-In this case, both locator2 and server1 were shut down before locator1 in the system, so those members are waiting on locator1 to ensure that they have the latest version of the data dictionary.
+The data store startup messages indicate that **locator1** has "potentially new data" for the data dictionary.
+In this case, both **locator2** and **server1** were shut down before **locator1** in the system, so those members are waiting on **locator1** to ensure that they have the latest version of the data dictionary.

 The above messages for data stores and locators may indicate that some members were not started.
 If the indicated disk store persistence files are available on the missing member, simply start that member and allow the running members to recover.
-For example, in the above system you would simply start locator1 and allow locator2 and server1 to synchronize their data.
+For example, in the above system you would simply start locator1 and allow **locator2** and **server1** to synchronize their data.

 <a id= missingdiskstore> </a>
 ## Delayed Startup Due to Missing Disk Stores

-Sometimes a cluster does not get started if the disk store files are missing from one of servers in the cluster.
+Sometimes a cluster does not get started, if the disk store files are missing from one of servers in the cluster.
 For example, you start a cluster that consists of **server1** and **server2**.
 Suppose the disk store files in **server1** are unavailable due to corruption or deletion. </br>**server1**, where the files were missing, attempts to start up as a new member, but it cannot due to InternalGemFireError and **server2** cannot start because it is waiting for the missing disk stores on **server1**. </br>In such a case, you can unblock the waiting server.
 In case of more than two servers, despite of unblocking the waiting diskstores, one server can be still waiting upon the dependent server to come up.
 In such a case, change the order of the servers in the **conf** file and then restart the cluster.